TadiT7/treble_experimentations_wiki/Cubot-Quest.md

 # Cubot QUEST

 ## GSI AOSP 9
-GSI AOSP 9 Rom works very well and smooth (all version).
+GSI AOSP 9 Rom works very well and smooth (all version),except for Mobile Internet.
+It works for 30 minutes than it stops.
+Rebooting will restart Mobile Internet for other 30 minutes.

-The only real issue is with TWRP, touchscreen doesn't work at all
+Issues in TWRP, touchscreen doesn't work at all

 ### Steps to install